Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/from-critique-to-construction-priorities-for-signed-language-writing-infrastructure/essay.md

 - educators
 - and standards participants

-But collaboration should not require pretending that all approaches currently solve the same problem equally well.
+But collaboration works best when comparative asymmetries remain visible.

 A stronger collaborative posture is: